khonkhortisan/calinou_mods/README.txt

 Misc stuff
 =====================

-All mods are under WTFPL license.
+All mods but More Ores are under WTFPL license.
+More Ores is in GPLv3.

 Mods' forum threads:
 More Blocks: http://minetest.net/forum/viewtopic.php?id=509